 Streamline the e-commerce checkout

-To address these challenges, I redesigned the checkout flow, reducing it from five steps to four, adding a clear progress status bar, and surfacing essential details such as item summaries, total costs, and estimated delivery times.
-I also introduced fast checkout options like PayPal and Amazon Pay for a quicker, more familiar path to purchase.
+To address the issue of lack of clarity around checkout progress, I redesigned the checkout flow, reducing it from five steps to four, adding a clear progress status bar, and surfacing essential details such as item summaries, total costs, and estimated delivery times.

 Housing web for youth homeless